 Income figures are intended as a guide only.

-Full-time working hours are most common for concept artists.
-Part-time work is possible, but is mainly achieved through freelancing, where you'll pick contracts that suit your availability.
+Most concept artists work in a full-time capacity.
+Part-time work is possible but is mainly achieved through freelancing, where you can pick contracts to suit your availability.

 Freelance work and short-term contracts are readily available and are commonly secured through networks, agencies and online advertisements.